 The timeless Redgrave Pocket Coat is the coat of choice for royals Kate Middleton and Zara Phillips.
 This classically sophisticated coat is A-lined shaped and has patch pocket detail.
 100% wool.
 Fully lined.
 Dry clean only.
 Made in Britain.

 The Redgrave coat has become a cult piece in the collection due to its popularity, thanks to Kate.
-Goat previously released the coat in a rainbow of colours for spring/summer 2015.
-Here’s a graphic from their website showing the different colours that were available –
+Goat regularly releases the coat in new colours.

 Where to buy Kate’s Goat Redgrave coat:

-The Redgrave coat has become one of Goat’s staple pieces, every season the brand re-release the coat in a few core colours (and sometimes prints).
-They often update the coat in new colours for each season.
+The Redgrave coat is one of Goat’s staple pieces.
+Every season the brand restock the coat in different colours (and sometimes prints).
+As of March 2018, the Redgrave coat is stocked in eight different colours, including the nude colour worn by Kate.

 Kate and Goat:

-Kate has worn a number of pieces by Goat over the last couple of years – the appear to be one of her go-to brands.
+Kate has worn a number of pieces by Goat over the last couple of years – it appears to be one of her go-to brands.
 Kate first wore the brand’s Redgrave coat in March 2013.
+She has since worn the brand’s Scarlett dress, Thea dress, Vreeland dress, Washington coat and the Eloise dress (pictured below).